sd2k9/documentation/linux/kvm_qemu.md

      is set /etc/firehol/firehol-defaults.conf
      - Otherwise DHCP server traffic for KVM/Windows machine may be blocked and no IP address can be assigned
-1. Start everything with: kvm start
+1. Start everything with: `kvm start`
-1. Stop with: kvm stop
+1. Stop with: `kvm stop`
+1. Show more commands with: `kvm --help`

 Configuration changes